publiccodenet/about/activities/communication/pitching.md

 How are you funded?

 * The runway was provided by a philanthropic grant, with the goal that the members of the association (which must be wholly publicly owned, like cities, provinces or states) pool the money and decide which codebases we should work on.
 In the long term, we thought we would be funded by a combination of member dues and philanthropic gifts.
-* After we complete the transition to a global international organization with local chapters, we expect our funds will come from a combination of structural funding by provincial, national or supranational governments (to multiply stewardship work with our partners), grants from structural philanthropic sources, and individual philanthropic gifts.
+* After we complete the transition to a global international organization with local chapters, we expect our funds will come from a combination of structural funding by provincial, national or supranational governments (to multiply our stewardship work with our partners), grants from structural philanthropic sources, and individual philanthropic gifts.

 Is now the right time and place?
 What about incumbent vendors?